Washington Heights, Chicago: Parks and recreation

+Brainerd Park

 Brainerd Park is bounded by 91st and 92nd Streets, Racine Avenue and Throop Street.
 Although the Ridge Park District tried to purchase the open space for Brainerd Park from the Chicago Board of Education in 1932, the district had only made a down payment on the land by the time the park district was consolidated.
 The Chicago Park District completed the purchase in 1938, and quickly added athletic facilities and a fieldhouse.
 The original fieldhouse was demolished during the 1970s, and a new one was built to handle increasing youth needs.
 Brainerd Park is not a contributing property to the Bungalow Historic District due to its late completion, although it has been noted as always intended for community use.
 The park contains a water sprayer, tennis courts, a playground, a basketball court, a football and soccer field, a baseball and softball field, meeting rooms and assembly halls, and the fieldhouse.
 Jackie Robinson Park is on 107th Street.
 The Chicago Park District purchased land and established the park in 1957, while the Board of Education established Mount Vernon School.
 Originally named Mount Vernon Park, it was renamed in honor of Jackie Robinson in 1999.
 The park contains a basketball court, playgrounds, and a fieldhouse.

+Euclid Park

 Euclid Park was acquired by the Fernwood Park District during the late 1920s; originally known as Fernwood Commons, it was renamed Euclid Park after a nearby subdivision named for the mathematician.
 It contains tennis courts, a baseball field, a basketball court, a spray pool, a playground, a football and soccer field, a clubroom, and a fieldhouse.
 Oakdale Park is named for a nearby neighborhood named for a grove of oak trees in the vicinity; the site was purchased by the Chicago Park District in 1947, and was developed during the 1950s.
 It contains a picnic grove, a baseball field, a basketball court, a spray pool, a playground, a football and soccer field, a swimming pool, a clubroom, and a fieldhouse.
 Joseph Robichaux Park was created in the late 1960s from land adjacent to Chicago and Western Indiana Railroad tracks, and its development began in 1970.
 The park was named for Joseph J. Robichaux, a local alderman and county commissioner.
 It contains a tennis court, a playground, a water sprayer, a gymnasium, a basketball court, a baseball field, a clubroom, a fieldhouse, and Dusty Folwarczny's sculpture, Give.